clarkd23/buildvsbuy/PLAN.md

 ## Product Vision

-A single dashboard where you define your personal brand, generate on-brand content, publish to LinkedIn, and track how your brand is growing — including how AI search engines perceive you.
+A single dashboard where you define your personal brand, generate on-brand content, publish to LinkedIn,, and track how your brand is growing — including how AI search engines perceive you.

 **Core insight from your doc:** In the AI era, people trust people, not logos.
 Existing tools focus on scheduling and generic content creation.
 Nobody ties your *brand identity* into the content engine or monitors your *LLM visibility*.
 That's the gap.